 Our portfolio is concentrated in markets and submarkets which include traditional tenants, such as government, financial services and law firms, as well as businesses that are oriented on new ideas, such as technology, advertising, media and information distribution (often referred to as "TAMI"), mobility, life sciences and medical devices.
 We continue to benefit from this as these segments of the economy are expanding and leasing additional office space.
 This is particularly true in the San Francisco Central Business District ("CBD"), Silicon Valley, Cambridge, Massachusetts and suburban Boston submarkets where we are seeing increasing levels of leasing activity.
 However, there continue to be headwinds against more rapid improvements in the overall office business.
 The strongest force is densification, which occurs as businesses seek to cater to more collaborative work environments and fit people more efficiently into less space.
 While demand from traditional office tenants in the legal and large financial services sectors is not expanding, we see signs that we may be nearing the end of those industries' space reductions stemming from densification and downsizing, and small financial firms are expanding and absorbing high-quality space.
 In addition, markets such as Washington, DC and, to a lesser extent, midtown Manhattan, which are more reliant on traditional tenants, are experiencing relatively lower levels of activity and growth.
 We are also seeing new construction in our markets accommodating both growing tenant sectors and traditional tenants seeking more efficient space utilization.
 This may result in an increase in supply and create challenges for us to increase our occupancy and the rents we can realize.
 We continue to proactively manage our near- and medium-term lease expirations.
-As our tenants adjust their space needs, we have extended and expect to continue to extend the leases of quality tenants on a long-term basis, invest in tenant improvements to improve space utilization and take back portions of their space to re-lease to other tenants at current rates.
-In some cases, this may result in an increase in vacancy and foregone revenue in the short-term, but better position us for more stable long-term revenues.
-Despite these challenges, we remain optimistic about the long-term operating fundamentals in all of our markets.
+As our tenants adjust their space needs, we have extended and expect to continue to extend the leases of quality tenants on a long-term basis, invest in tenant improvements to improve space utilization and take back portions

 Leasing activity in our portfolio remains strong.
-During 2014, we signed the highest annual volume of leases in our history encompassing approximately 7.7 million square feet of leases covering vacant space, preleasing for our development projects and extensions and expansions.
-Leasing highlights included an approximately 714,000 square foot lease with salesforce.com at our approximately 1.4 million square foot development project located in San Francisco, California and approximately 1.4 million square feet of early renewals with six law firms.
+During 2014, we signed the highest annual volume of leases in our history encompassing approximately 7.7 million square feet of leases covering vacant space, pre-leasing for our development projects and extensions and expansions.
+Leasing highlights included an approximately 7.4,000 square foot lease with salesforce.com at our approximately 1.4 million square foot development project located in San Francisco, California and approximately 1.4 million square feet of early renewals with six law firms.
 The overall percentage of leased space for the 155 properties in-service (excluding the three in-service residential properties and the hotel) as of December 31, 2014 was 91.7% compared to 93.4% at December 31, 2013.
 The decrease of 1.7% is primarily due to (1) temporary vacancy at 101 Huntington Avenue in Boston, Massachusetts, which was 32.6% leased at December 31, 2014 but approximately 93.6% committed including an approximately 308,000 square foot tenant that is expected to take occupancy in the second quarter of 2015, and (2) the placing in-service of 250 West 55th Street, our approximately 988,000 square foot office building in New York City, which was approximately 55.1% leased at December 31, 2014 but is currently 79% leased, including leases with future commencement dates.